microsoft/z3guide/website/docs/04 - optimization/04 - softconstraints.md

 sidebar_position: 4
 ---

-The (assert-soft formula :weight numeral) command asserts a weighted soft constraint.
+The `(assert-soft formula [:weight numeral] [:id id])` command asserts a weighted soft constraint.
 The weight must be a positive natural number, but is optional.
 If omitted, the weight is set to 1.

 ```z3
 (declare-const x Int)